The Best & Worst Beer in America—Ranked!

 Light, crisp, refreshing, and low-calorie.
 What more could you ask for?

-Popping open a Natty Light may make you feel like you're back in college, but don't let that steer you away.
+Popping one open may make you feel like you're back in college, but don't let that steer you away.
 Sipping the low-cal brew in lieu of your heavier go-tos may help you fit into your frat-days jeans again, too.

 You've seen the commercials, so you probably always wondered, "is Michelob Ultra good?"
 In terms of nutrition, the answer is, "Yes!"
 Michelob Ultra doesn't claim our top spot because the brand has associated itself with running, cycling, and living an active healthy lifestyle.
 It's our #1 best beer to drink on a diet because it does all that and is lower in carbs than its closest competitor—and tastes great, too.